coinbase/spend-permissions/docs/diagrams/approveWithRevoke.md

 permissions were approved, as a dishonest spender could abuse this privilege and spend more than the user intended.

-The function `SpendPermissionManager.approveWithRevoke` can be called directly by the user, passing the old spend permission to revoke, the new permission to approve, and an instance of a `SpendPermissionManager.PeriodSpend` struct, representing the last updated period spend against the old spend permission.
+The function `SpendPermissionManager.approveWithRevoke` can be called directly by the user, passing the old spend permission to revoke, the new permission to approve, and an instance of a `PeriodSpend` struct, representing the last updated period spend against the old spend permission.
 When the call to `approveWithRevoke` is made, the call will revert if there has been any additional spending activity against the old spend permission since the value passed as `lastValidUpdatedPeriod` was calculated via `SpendPermissionManager.getLastUpdatedPeriod`.
 This is intended to prevent the spender from frontrunning a call to `approveWithRevoke` that would use the remaining allowance in the current period just before the permission is revoked.
 Note that this mechanism (and no mechanism) can prevent a spender from frontrunning to use the entirety of their allowance in an active period, but it will prevent the approval of the new spend permission in the case that a spender abuses a user's trust in this way.